Laviska Shenault Jr. Player Prop Bets for NFL Week 14 | Jacksonville vs. Tennessee 12/12/2021

 Matchup vs. Tennessee

-- In his three matchups against the Titans, Shenault's 47.3 receiving yards average is 2.8 more than his over/under for Sunday's game (44.5).
+- Against the Titans, Shenault has averaged 47.3 receiving yards per game over his three career matchups, 2.8 more than his over/under for Sunday's game.

 Recent Performances